Jean Sibelius: Marriage and rise to fame

 While Sibelius was studying music in Helsinki in the autumn of 1888, Armas Järnefelt, a friend from the Music Institute, invited him to the family home.
 There he met and immediately fell in love with Aino, the 17-year-old daughter of General Alexander Järnefelt, the governor of Vaasa, and Elisabeth Clodt von Jürgensburg, a Baltic aristocrat.
 The wedding was held on 10 June 1892 at Maxmo.
 They spent their honeymoon in Karelia, the home of the Kalevala.
 It served as an inspiration for Sibelius's tone poem En saga, the Lemminkäinen legends and the Karelia Suite.

-Their home, Ainola, was completed on Lake Tuusula, Järvenpää, in 1903.
+Their home, Ainola, was completed near Lake Tuusula, Järvenpää, in 1904.
 During the years at Ainola, they had six daughters: Eva, Ruth, Kirsti (who died aged one from typhoid), Katarina, Margareta and Heidi.
 Eva married an industrial heir, Arvi Paloheimo, and later became the CEO of the Paloheimo Corporation.
-Ruth Snellman was a prominent actress, Katarina Ilves married a banker and Heidi Blomstedt was a designer, wife of architect Aulis Blomstedt.
+Ruth Snellman (fi) was a prominent actress, Katarina Ilves married a banker and Heidi Blomstedt was a designer, wife of architect Aulis Blomstedt.
 Margareta married conductor Jussi Jalas, Aulis Blomstedt's brother.

 In 1892, Kullervo inaugurated Sibelius's focus on orchestral music.
 It was described by the composer Aksel Törnudd as "a volcanic eruption" while Juho Ranta who sang in the choir stated, "It was Finnish music."
 At the end of that year the composer's grandmother, Katarina Borg died.
 Sibelius went to her funeral, visiting his Hämeenlinna home one last time before the house was sold.
 On 16 February 1893, the first (extended) version of En saga was presented in Helsinki although it was not too well received, the critics suggesting that superfluous sections should be eliminated (as they were in Sibelius's 1902 version).
 Even less successful were three more performances of Kullervo in March, which one critic found incomprehensible and lacking in vitality.
 Following the birth of Sibelius's first child Eva, in April the premiere of his choral work Väinämöinen's Boat Ride was a considerable success, receiving the support of the press.

 On 13 November 1893, the full version of Karelia was premiered at a student association gala at the Seurahuone in Viipuri with the collaboration of the artist Axel Gallén and the sculptor Emil Wikström who had been brought in to design the stage sets.
 While the first performance was difficult to appreciate over the background noise of the talkative audience, a second performance on 18 November was more successful.
 Furthermore, on the 19th and 23rd Sibelius presented an extended suite of the work in Helsinki, conducting the orchestra of the Philharmonic Society.
 Sibelius's music was increasingly presented in Helsinki's concert halls.
 In the 1894–95 season, works such as En saga, Karelia and Vårsång (composed in 1894) were included in at least 16 concerts in the capital, not to mention those in Turku.
 When performed in a revised version on 17 April 1895, the composer Oskar Merikanto welcomed Vårsång (Spring Song) as "the fairest flower among Sibelius's orchestral pieces".